Knoblauchpilze/bsgalone/README.md

 ### Configuration for CMake

 The `cmake` tool extension allows to configure a custom build folder and to set arguments for the configure step.
-In this project we use conditional targets to build the tests: this is activated (as defined in the [Makefile](Makefile)) by the `ENABLE_TESTS` flag.
+This project defines conditional targets to build the tests: this is activated (as defined in the [Makefile](Makefile)) by the `ENABLE_TESTS` flag.

 It is required to instruct the extension to use this flag when configuring the project so that it detects correctly all the target.